joshmimura/DH-150-Assignment1/README.md

 ## 2: Match Between System and the Real World

 Spotify uses conventional language and intuitive design that reflects real world trends.
 It uses commonly known words like “albums”, “artists”, “pause”, and “playlists”.
-The album interface is somewhat skeuomorphic in design as musical albums and playlists resemble the physical albums in the real world.
+The album interface is somewhat skeuomorphic in design as musical albums and playlists resemble physical albums in the real world.
 In addition, skipping from song to song feels similar to turning pages in a physical book from left to right.
 Overall, Spotify uses consumer friendly language and design elements that intuitively resemble real world physics and processes.

 Score: 1